andlo/mycroft-skills-list-gitbook/skills/Controlling_GPIO.drunau.md

 ---
-description: 'Example of interacting with GPIO pins on a Raspberry Pi'
+description: Example of interacting with GPIO pins on a Raspberry Pi
 ---

 ### _Controlling_GPIO.drunau_